SoteriaInitiative/coredata/README.md

 python tools/goaml_query.py labels --scope both python tools/goaml_query.py transactions "Jessica" "Hale" "1948-11-07T00:00:00" --bank "CH National"
 ```
+The tool resolves party names from ``involved_parties`` sections so that
+senders and receivers are identified even when transactions only reference
-The ``transactions`` command now reports both incoming and outgoing payments for
+accounts.
+The ``transactions`` command reports both incoming and outgoing
-the given party and displays transaction amount, account balance amount,
+payments for the given party and displays transaction amount, account balance
-running balance, and the local and global label flags for each record.
+amount, running balance, and the local and global label flags for each record.
 <details>
     <summary>💡Hint how to interpret the data:</summary>